mondbaron/mvg/README.md

 The interface was designed to be simple and intuitive.
 Basic usage follows these steps:
 - Find a station using `MvgApi.station(station)` by its name and place (e.g. `"Universität, München"`) or its global station identifier (e.g. `"de:09162:70"`).
 - Alternatively, `MvgApi.nearby(latitude, longitude)` finds the nearest station.
-- Create an API instance using `MvgApi(station)` by station name and place or its global identifier.
+- Create an API instance using `MvgApi(station)` by its global identifier.
 - Use the method `.departures()` to retrieve information from the API.

 A basic example looks like this: